OpenDSA/OpenDSA/RST/en/Glossary.rst

       less than the disk-reading time saved by reducing the storage requirements.

-   divide-and-conquer
+   divide and conquer
       A technique for designing algorithms where a solution is found by breaking the problem into smaller (similar) subproblems, solving the subproblems, then combining the subproblem solutions to form the solution to the original problem.
-      This process is often implemented using recursion.
+      This process is often implemented using :term:`recursion`.

    domain
       The set of possible inputs to a function.